chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_org_user_add.rst

 ..
 This is an included how-to.

+.. note:: You need update permissions on the organization to be able to associate a user with the organization.
+Users in the admins group have update permissions by default.

 To associate a user with the current organization:

 #.
 Ask them to sign up for a |chef hosted| account and give you their username.